Mark Brownson: Personal and death

-Brownson was married with two daughters, Madisyn and Aliah.
+Mark Brownson was born in Lake Worth Beach, Florida.
+He was married with two daughters, Madisyn and Aliah.
 According to his wife, he struggled to adjust to life after baseball.
 Brownson developed a dependence on painkillers related to nagging arm injuries which eventually developed into a heroin problem.
 The couple divorced in 2012, after which Brownson spent time homeless in Florida.

 After Brownson retired from baseball, he and his wife opened a pool cleaning business in Florida, before relocating the business to Arizona.

 Brownson died on February 1, 2017, aged 41.
 He was predeceased by his brother Travis and survived by his mother Ginny Brownson and father Jack Brownson.